st-louis-serverless/2023Q2-workshop/labs/lab1/lab1_getting_started_with_k8s.md

 74bedb122e9a   registry:2   "/entrypoint.sh /etc…"   2 hours ago   Up About an hour   127.0.0.1:5001->5000/tcp   kind-registry
 ```

-(We'll use the registry, so don't bother cleaning it up now.)
+If so, clean it up with Docker commands.

 ## Coming up